-My husband and I host Thanksgiving, Christmas, and New Year’s Eve every year so I have to plan every detail and I start early before it sneaks up on me.
-I create many lists covering everything from table and home décor to guest list, gifts and menus.
+My husband and I host Thanksgiving, Christmas and New Year’s Eve.
+Every year so I have to Thanksgiving Planning every detail and I start early before it sneaks up on me.
+I create many lists covering everything from table and home décor to the guest list, gifts, and menus.

-First up is Thanksgiving!
-We usually have 12-14 guests which is great because I can get everyone around one big table.
-Since I am in the specialty linen rental business I always start with my table and how I can create something special and different from last year.
+First up is Thanksgiving.
+We usually have 12-14 guests which are great because I can get everyone around one big table.
+Since I am in the specialty linen rental business.
+I always start with my table and how I can create something special and different from last year.
 These are my dishes, chargers, and glasses that will get me started.
 Next step is to choose the perfect linen and florals to pull it all together.

-This is our table from last year, be sure to follow me on Social Media to see how this year’s table comes together!
+This is our table from last year, be sure to follow me on Social Media to see how this year’s table comes together for Thanksgiving Planning.

-We serve a Traditional Thanksgiving dinner but with a bit of a potluck twist as all of our guests bring something.
+We serve a traditional Thanksgiving Planning dinner but with a bit of a potluck twist as all of our guests bring something.
 After so many years of hosting it is a well-oiled machine and not too difficult but it does require good planning.
-Here is where my lists come in!
+Here is where my lists come in.
 I plan my menu and grocery list and then plan which day to shop to try and avoid the crowded grocery stores.
-I also start stocking up on non-perishables while doing my normal shopping early- especially if they are on sale!
-Next I plan which day to do all my prep work.
-I try to do any chopping ahead of time and store it in ziplock bags so when it is time to prepare I can toss everything together much quicker.
-One of our biggest time savers is preparing our mashed potatoes Thanksgiving morning and leaving them in our crock pot, on warm.
-It is one more thing we’ve completed in advance that helps get the meal on the table with less chaos.
-I bake my pies the day before, cranberry sauce, partially bake the sweet potatoes, etc… Do whatever you can do a day or two in advance so you can enjoy your family and friends and not be in the kitchen all day!
+I also start stocking up on non-perishables.
+While doing my normal shopping early- especially if they are on sale.
+Next, I plan which day to do all my prep work.
+I try to do any chopping ahead of time and store it in ziplock bags.
+So when it is time to prepare I can toss everything together much quicker.
+One of our biggest time savers is preparing our mashed potatoes.

 Now put on your stretchy pants, gather around the table with your family and friends, and give thanks!